 The lower the u-value the more efficient the construction is at keeping heat flow through the structure to a minimum.

-Currently the Building Regs Part L1A for U-Values are as follows:
+Currently the Building Regs Part L1A (which refers to new dwellings) for limiting fabric parameters U-Values are as follows:

 Roof: 0.20 W/m2 K